Extending Erd\H{o}s- Beck's theorem to higher dimensions: Introduction

+Erd\H{o}-Beck's theorem is one of the most well-known applications of the celebrated Szemer\'edi-Trotter theorem \cite{ST}, even though in his original proof, Beck does not use this theorem but a weaker version of it.
+This theorem in turn has many applications to other geometric problems such as in point-hyperplane incidences (see \cite{Eleke}), in various problems involving volumes of tetrahedra (see \cite{Toth-unit-vol}).

+There are two directions to extend Erd\H{o}s-Beck's theorem: to other fields or to higher dimensions.
+Since Szemer\'edi-Trotter theorem does not hold in finite fields, we only obtain partial results (see for example \cite{IRZ}, \cite{Jones}).
+As mentioned in section 2.2 in \cite{Eleke}, not much is known in higher dimensions.
 In this paper, we will present two ways to extend this result to $\R^d$ for any $d\geq 3$, the first one resembles theorem \ref{Erdos-Beck} and the second one resembles corollary \ref{Beck2}.

 From now on, $d$ is some fixed integer $(d\geq 2)$ and $n$ is rather big compared to $d$.
-The following terms appear in \cite{Eleke}:
+Before stating the first result, we need to define rich and saturated flats.
+Saturated hyperplanes was introduced in \cite{Eleke} in order to obtain some meaningful point-hyperplane incidence bounds.
+In this paper, we extend this idea to saturated flats.

 \begin{defi} Given a set $S$ of $n$ points and a $k$-dimensional flat $F$ in $\R^d$.
 Let \textbf{$H_S(F)$} denote the number of $(k-1)$-dimensional hyperplane in $F$ spanned by $S\cap F$. $F$ is called \textbf{$k$-rich} if $|F\cap S|\geq k$; $F$ is called \textbf{$\gamma$-saturated} if $H_S(F)\geq \gamma |F\cap S|^{d-1}$.